AI Governance Association

 Participating in Policy Discussions

-As new policies, guidelines, and regulations are developed against the backdrop of the generative AI boom, we consolidate and organize members' views, formulate policy proposals, and communicate them through public comments and other channels — contributing to the implementation of AI-related policies in Japan that strike the right balance between innovation and governance.
+As new policies, guidelines, and regulations are developed against the backdrop of the generative AI boom, we gather and synthesize members' views, formulate policy proposals, and communicate them through public comments and other channels — contributing to the implementation of AI-related policies in Japan that strike the right balance between innovation and governance.

 Examining and Proposing Medium- to Long-Term Frameworks Such as Certification Schemes